What is a small claim?

 I am a tourist, can I sue an Israeli person or company in the small claims court in Israel?

 Defendants in Israeli courts including the small claims court are normally an Israeli person or company but plaintiffs can be Israeli or foreign.
 If the plaintiff is not in Israel this creates logistical problems.
-An Israeli lawyer could help by drafting the statement of claim and lodging the claim in the small claims court.
-Anyone with a power of attorney (lawyer or layperson) could appear in court on behalf of the foreign plaintiff.
+An Israeli lawyer could help by drafting the statement of claim and lodging the claim in the small claims court, it must be in Hebrew.
 But – and this is the crunch – testimony, the actual evidence, must be given in person and not through a proxy or attorney.
-I have wondered if a judge would allow testimony by video conference or such like.
-I doubt it, at least not without the permission of the defendant, who is not likely to give it!
 So a foreign plaintiff would have to come to Israel and be in court on the set day for the hearing of the evidence before a judge.

 What is the maximum I can sue for in the Small Claims Court?

-31,900 sheqel.
+36,400 NIS.
 Be careful this figure changes periodically.
-Note that if you have a claim of more than 32,000 sheqel it still may be worth your while suing in the Small Claims Court and limiting yourself to the maximum sum.
-So if you have a claim of say 40,000, take the case to the Small Claims Court, and sue for just 31,900 sheqel as you will get your money, quicker and more cheaply in this court.
+Note that if you have a claim of more than 36,400 NIS it still may be worth your while suing in the Small Claims Court and limiting yourself to the maximum sum.
+So if you have a claim of say 40,000, take the case to the Small Claims Court, and sue for just 36,400 NIS as you will get your money, quicker and more cheaply in this court.